Dr. S. (Sabina) Caneva

 Our group's current research is focused on two main themes

-- Acousto-photonic nanofluidics by combining advances in 2D material nanophotonics, nanopore technologies and acoustofluidics.
+- Acousto-photonic nanofluidics - We are building novel single-molecule analysis platforms by combining advances in 2D material nanophotonics, nanopore technologies and acoustofluidics.
 We are particularly interested in understanding acoustic-structure effects and light-matter interactions at the nanoscale for single-molecule confinement, manipulation and detection.

 - DNA origami nanoactuators - Using cutting-edge techniques such as DNA origami self-assembly, acoustic tweezers and fast-scan AFM imaging, we study the mechanics and dynamics of mechanically-adaptable nanopores for on-demand delivery of diagnostically relevant macromolecules in cells.

 Our research has been featured in the media: